 The following quotes are per person, double occupancy, and include all taxes and port fees.
 This means I can create a booking with the group rate for only two people per stateroom.
 However, if you will be traveling with more than two people, I can create your booking outside the group with the prevailing rate, then attach your reservation to the group so that you’re eligible for any group benefits.
 Quadruple occupancy accessible Sky Suites are still available and can easily be added to the group; please contact me for fares.

-A refundable deposit of $250 per person is due no later than April 3, 2019, and the final cruise balance payment will be due no later than March 7, 2020.
+A refundable deposit of $250 per person is due within 48 hours of booking, and the final cruise balance payment will be due no later than March 7, 2020.
 I can also work with you to make regular monthly payments towards your cruise.

-Book NOW to lock in your discounted group rate!
+Book NOW to lock in your rate and get added to the group!

 If you have any questions about the cruise or are ready to book the accessible bucket-list adventure of a lifetime, please email me at firstname.lastname@example.org.
 You can also call me at (407) 221-1818.

-These fares are only good until April 3, 2019.
-On that date, all unreserved rooms will be released from the group and will revert to the prevailing rate.
-After April 4, you can still book a stateroom through me to be part of this group, but the availability of accessible staterooms and the fares may change.
-Celebrity is currently running a promotion that includes TWO FREE PERKS with your reservation.
-You can choose from a $150 on-board credit per person, free wifi, free classic beverage package, and free pre-paid gratuities.
-This promotion is only good for bookings made on or before March 31.
+These fares are only good for a very limited time.
+After the current Celebrity promotion ends, you can still book a stateroom through me to be part of this group, but the availability of accessible staterooms and the fares may change.
+Celebrity is currently running a promotion that includes ONE FREE PERK with your reservation.
+You can choose from free wifi, free classic beverage package, or free pre-paid gratuities.

 Here’s some additional (and important) information.